 The distractions are what you’d expect: barking, running around, stealing food, and accidents.
 There may also be considerations for employees with allergies or those who aren’t fond of dogs.

 5 Tips for a Successful “Bring Your Dog to Work Day”

-Our limit is two – anymore than that and we’ve found things can get a bit crazy.
+Our limit is two dogs on any day.
+Any more than that, and we’ve found things can get a bit crazy.
 Have a sign-up sheet for employees to sign their pups up and stick to it.

 Encourage pet owners to bring toys, treats, food, and to set up water dishes for their furry friends.

-#3.
-Accidents happen – be prepared.
-Dog bags and carpet cleaning products are a must have, because house-trained or not, accidents happen.
+Accidents happen.
+Dog poop bags and carpet cleaning products are a must-have.

-You don’t want to alienate employees, so it’s important to be aware of employees with allergies or those who aren’t fond of dogs.
+You don’t want to alienate employees, so it’s essential to be aware of employees with allergies or those who aren’t fond of dogs.
 Consider setting up a “no pet zone” in the office if needed.

 Some leases don’t allow for pets and could get you in hot water.
 Confirm your lease agreement or talk to the landlord about bringing your dog to work.